jldroid25/project2/README.md

   * Convert backend code to SpringBoot
   * Logout function
   * Add test cases to frontend
-  * Improve Frontend Design from
+  * Improve Frontend Design from Project One
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.